ollytom/ollytom/README.md

 # Not much here!
-See https://git.sr.ht/~otl
+See https://git.sr.ht/~otl instead